 May people are having trouble losing weight due to leptin resistance.
 Leptin resistance can occur when too much circulating leptin affects the brain’s sensitivity to it.
 The resulting condition leads to a lack of leptin’s appetite-regulating effect and is known as leptin resistance. –livestrong.com

-Because leptin is an appetite regulating hormone, when it rises, it signals your brain that you are full, so you stop eating.
+Because leptin is an appetite-regulating hormone when it rises, it signals your brain that you are full, so you stop eating.
 However, if you become leptin resistant, you end up eating more even after you are full.
-So what cause people to become letpin resistant in the first place?
+So what causes people to become leptin resistant in the first place?

 Dr. Johnson, author of the book, The Fat Switch, says that research supports refined sugar (especially fructose) is raising leptin levels in animals and is decreasing the body’s ability to burn fat.